wells-wood-research/chronowska-stam-wood-2024-protein-design-archive/README.md

 # Data curation

-Due to nature of the PDA and resources that it builds on, we believe that presenting high-quality, accurate and complete information requires manual curation of the dataset.
+Due to the nature of the PDA and resources that it builds on, we believe that presenting high-quality, accurate and complete information requires manual curation of the dataset.
 In order to make this process transparent, we use for the curation version-controlled files and scripts kept in this repository.
 These are:
 * ```entries_to_manually_exclude.csv``` which lists PDB codes that have come up in search for designed proteins on the RCSB PDB, but which we believe are not relevant to the field of _de novo protein design_.
 * ```entries_to_manually_include.csv``` which lists PDB codes that we believe are relevant to the field of _de novo protein design_, but do not come up in search for designed proteins due to their labelling (predominantly the "older" entries).
 * ```entries_manually_reviewed.csv``` which lists PDB codes that we have manually reviewed and confirm our belief that they belong to the PDA - this will grow with time and eventually contain the whole dataset.